chznight/core_rv32i_5stage_pipelined/README.md

 This project implements a synthesizable 32-bit RISCV CPU with pipeline hazard detection/handling.
 The CPU design is based on RV32I ISA and is structured for simulation and FPGA deployment.
+This design includes a 2 bit saturating counter branch predictor.

 ## Architecture Overview